How ObamaCare Works For You, Your Family, and Your Business

 How Getting Health Insurance Works Under ObamaCare

-There are lots of ways to get a health plan that counts as minimum essential coverage (a term that denotes coverage the generally offers the benefits, rights, and protections found in the ACA).
+There are lots of ways to get a health plan that counts as minimum essential coverage (a term that denotes coverage that generally offers the benefits, rights, and protections found in the ACA).

 Health plans can be purchased through a broker, direct from a provider, obtained through work, obtained through Government healthcare programs like Medicare or Medicaid, or can be bought on your state’s official online health insurance marketplace (also known as a health insurance exchange).
 With that in mind, each insurance type has its own set of rules for who qualifies.